pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/names.md

 Each resource is assigned a [Uniform Resource Name (URN)](https://en.wikipedia.org/wiki/Uniform_Resource_Name) that uniquely identifies that resource globally.
 Unless you are writing a tool, you will seldom need to interact with an URN directly, but it is fundamental to how Pulumi works so it’s good to have a general understanding of it.

-The URN is automatically constructed from the project name, stack name, resource name, resource type, and the types of all the parent resources (in the case of [component resources]({{< relref "components" >}})).
+The URN is automatically constructed from the project name, stack name, resource name, resource type, and the types of all the parent resources (in the case of [component resources](/docs/intro/concepts/resources/components/).

 The following is an example of a URN: